jyotsnepal/potatometabiome_endophytes/README.md

 # potatometabiome_endophytes
-Impact of growing conditions and potato cultivars on the diversity of endophytic microbial communities For the analysis of the ITS region (Fungal data set), we used PIPITS. # this script was build by Xiu Jia followed the script from Stefanie Vink.
+#Impact of growing conditions and potato cultivars on the diversity of endophytic microbial communities
+#For the analysis of the ITS region (Fungal data set), we used PIPITS. # this script was build by Xiu Jia followed the script from Stefanie Vink.
 For more details please go to https://github.com/hsgweon/pipits
+#Create the job file with the script.
+FastQ_ITS_20220408 is a folder containing the original sequences.
 ######################################################################################################################Submit the job to the cluster#########################################
 #!/bin/sh
 #SBATCH --time=0-48:00:00